 Nelson Estupiñán Bass (Sua, Esmeraldas, September 19, 1912 — Pennsylvania, United States, March 3, 2002) was an Afro-Ecuadorian novelist, short story writer, poet, essayist, journalist and diplomat.
 He served as the president of the Esmeraldas chapter of the House of Ecuadorian Culture.
 His first novel Cuando los guayacanes florecían (1954; translated into English as When the Guayacans Were in Bloom, 1987) is widely read in Ecuador and Latin America, and has been translated into English, German, French and Russian.
 In 1993 Bass received Ecuador’s highest literary honor, the Eugenio Espejo Award.
 In 1998, Estupiñán Bass was nominated for the Nobel Prize in Literature.
 While giving a series of lectures in 2002 at Penn State University Bass became ill with pneumonia and succumbed to the deadly illness at the Hershey Medical Center on March 3, 2002

-Luis A. Martinez (Ambato, June 23, 1869 – November 26, 1909) was an Ecuadorian writer, painter, politician, and agriculturist.
-His novel A la costa (1904) is a masterpiece of Ecuadorian literature, and is one of the earliest works of realism in Ecuador.
-He was also a painter; some of his best paintings are housed outside of Ecuador: Two are in the United States Library of Congress, two in the Modern Art section of the Vatican Museum, and one is in Rio de Janeiro, Brazil.
-He was an opponent of the government of Eloy Alfaro (President of Ecuador in 1895-1901, 1906-1911) and fought against the liberal guerillas of the 1890s.
+Luis Alfredo Martínez Holguín (Ambato, June 23, 1869 – Ambato, November 26, 1909) was an Ecuadorian writer, painter, politician, and agriculturist.
+His novel A la Costa (1904) is considered a masterpiece of Ecuadorian literature and one of the earliest works of realism in the country.
+In addition to his literary achievements, Martínez was a skilled painter, with several of his best works housed internationally, including in the United States Library of Congress and the Vatican Museum.
+Politically, he opposed the government of Eloy Alfaro and was involved in the resistance against liberal guerillas in the 1890s.

 Patricio Vallejo Aristizábal (Quito, 1964) is an Ecuadorian actor, director, dramaturg, playwright, and professor.
 In 2013, his play Caminando sobre arenas movedizas (2012) won the Joaquín Gallegos Lara Prize.
 He has written books on theater, such as Teatro y vida cotidiana (2003), El teatro político y la figura del Inca (2003), and La Niebla Y La Montaña: Tratado Sobre El Teatro Ecuatoriano Desde Sus Orígenes (2011).
 In 2001, the House of Ecuadorian Culture bestowed on Vallejo the “National Theatrical Merit Award.”